Replactionap/CursedSoul/README.md

-# 🕯️ Cursed Soul – Immortality Has Its Price
+# 🕯️ Cursed Soul — The Immortal Soul

-**Death is not the end — merely a transition.**
+> Death is not the end — only a new beginning...

-This mod introduces the concept of the **Cursed Soul**: an immortal essence that drifts from body to body after each death.
+## Cursed Soul
+*Cursed Soul* adds *soul transmigration* to **Project Zomboid**.
+When you die, your character is reborn — all skills and experience are retained.
+(Without taking into account starting skills)

 ---

-## 🧬 Features
+## 🔥 Features

-- 🔁 **Immortal Soul**
-  Upon death, your character is reborn in a new body — death no longer means the end.

-- 🎓 **Progress Retention**
-  All skills, experience, and learned abilities are preserved and transferred to your new vessel.

-- 📦 **(Planned) Weight Transfer**
-  In the future, your carried weight and inventory state will persist across transitions.

-- 🧠 **(Planned) Independent of Starting Preset**
+### ☠️ Rebirth After Death
-  Your soul remembers who you were — regardless of your new body’s traits or backstory.
+Your soul lives on.
+When you die, you respawn as a new character — with all your skills.

+### 📘 Experience Retention
+All learned skills and XP are fully preserved.

+### 📅 Long-Term Playthrough Friendly
+Perfect for campaigns where you want to keep growing without losing progress.

+### 🌐 Multiplayer Ready
+Fully compatible with both **Singleplayer** and **Multiplayer**.

 ---

-## 🧭 Perfect for Long-Term Survival

-Whether you're in a sprawling solo campaign or a gritty multiplayer saga, this mod keeps the challenge alive without wiping your progress.
-Every death becomes a new chapter — not the end of the story.
+## 🤔 A Curse or a Gift?

-> 🗨️ *Your soul is doomed to wander endlessly from one body to the next.
-Whether it’s a curse or a gift — that’s for you to decide.*
+Your soul is cursed to wander from one body to the next.
+Each new life is another chance — but also a reminder of past failures.
+How many bodies will you inhabit before you truly die?

 ---

-## ✅ Compatibility
+## 🛠️ Compatibility

-- **Singleplayer**: ✔️
+- **Singleplayer:** ✅
-- **Multiplayer**: ✔️
+- **Multiplayer:** ✅
-- **Build 42**: ❓ *(Pending full compatibility testing)*
+- **Build 42:** ❓

 ---

-## 🔧 Technical Info
+## 📦 Technical Info

-- **Workshop ID**: `3496643519`
+- **Workshop ID:** 3496643519
-- **Mod ID**: `CursedSoul`
+- **Mod ID:** Cursed Soul

 ---

-## 💡 Future Plans

-- Full support for Build 42
-- Inventory and equipped item retention
-- Customizable soul behavior and difficulty settings
-- Trait-based variations in soul transfer (e.g., negative effects, memory loss)
+## 🐞 Found a Bug?

+Let me know in the comments — I’ll fix it!

 ---

-## 📩 Feedback & Suggestions

-Have an idea or found a bug?
-Leave feedback on the Steam Workshop page or join the discussion in the modding community!
+*🧟 Embrace the curse.
+Cheat death.
+Begin again...*

+**Workshop ID:** 3496643519
+**Mod ID:** Cursed Soul